RaphGL/Tuckr/README.md

     └── .zshrc
 ```

-The program directories' names are used to reference them in commands
+The group directories' names are used to reference them on tuckr.

 ### Using Hooks